NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 -

 A user who doesn’t regularly post transactions should create these changes.
-This will make identifying the changes in the System Notes subtab easier.
+This will make it easier to identify changes in the System Notes subtab.

 -

-Have email documentation running through the exact steps and have the appropriate approvals within the organization.
+Have email documentation that runs through the exact steps and includes the appropriate approvals within the organization.

 -